FRC930/Training_App/README.md

   Inside our `Computer` class, we see the definitions of the two methods `add` and `subtract`.
 These definitions are incredibly similar to regular function definitions.
 The only thing they're missing is the `static` part, which differentiates between functions (with `static`) and methods (without `static`).

+  Access modifiers (`public`, `private`, `protected`) can also be used on methods, alike fields.
+We have been using always `public` so that we are able to call the methods from outside the class, but you could also have internal utility functions that are `private`.

   1. Following how `add` and `subtract` were defined in `Computer`, create `multiply` and `divide`.
   2. Call these methods in the main function of `Computer.java` using an instance of the class.